 The Commission held a meeting with representatives of Bosnia and Herzegovina and officials of the Office of the High Representative on 16 May in Venice.
 At its 27th Plenary meeting it entrusted a working Group composed of Messrs Jambrek, Malinverni, Matscher and Russell with the task of drawing up, in co-operation with representatives of all interested parties including the Office of the High Representative, a report on the Human Rights Protection mechanisms in Bosnia and Herzegovina.
 The Working Group held a meeting in Strasbourg on 21 May 1996 to make a preliminary examination of the topic.
-On 28-31 May 1996, the Secretariat of the Commission met officials from Bosnia and Herzegovina, the Federation of Bosnia and Herzegovina, the Republika Srpska, the Office of the Working Party.
+On 28-31 May 1996, the Secretariat of the Commission met officials from Bosnia and Herzegovina, the Federation of Bosnia and Herzegovina, the Republika Srpska, the Office of the High Representative and the Commission of Human Rights in Sarajevo and reported to the members of the Working Party.
 In reply to a request by the Working Group, the Republika Srpska and the Federal Ministry of Justice submitted in writing information on the human rights protection systems in the two Entities.
 The Office of the Human Rights Ombudsperson in Bosnia and Herzegovina submitted information on its activities and on the human rights protection system in Bosnia and Herzegovina.

 The Working Group held a further meeting, presided by Mr. La Pergola, with representatives of Bosnia and Herzegovina, officials from the Office of the High Representative and representatives of bodies acting in the field of Human Rights in Bosnia and Herzegovina, in Paris on 21-22 June 1996.
-The list of participants is annexed to the present report.